GoogleCloudPlatform/runtime-builder-java/DEVELOPING.md

 ## Local Build
 To build all images for this pipeline locally, you need docker and maven installed.
 Running `mvn install` will compile all java sources and build all docker images.
-After the build is complete, resulting images will be present in your local docker repository.
+After the build is complete, all resulting images will be present in your local docker repository.

 ## Cloud Build
 Google Cloud Container Builder can also be used to build images in the pipeline.
 The